-Not all of the available surrogates are used to spatially allocate sources in the modeling platform; that is, some surrogates shown in Table 3-12.
-U.S. Surrogates available for the 2014 modeling platform were not assigned to any SCCs, although many of the "unused" surrogates are actually used to "gap fill" other surrogates that are used.
+Not all of the available surrogates are used to spatially allocate sources in the modeling platform; that is, some surrogates shown in Table 3-13 were not assigned to any SCCs, although many of the "unused" surrogates are actually used to "gap fill" other surrogates that are used.
 When the source data for a surrogate has no values for a particular county, gap filling is used to provide values for the surrogate in those counties to ensure that no emissions are dropped when the spatial surrogates are applied to the emission inventories.
-The U.S. CAP emissions allocated to the various spatial surrogates are shown in Table 3-15.
+The U.S. CAP emissions allocated to the various spatial surrogates are shown in Table 3-16.

-Table 315.
-Selected 2014 CAP emissions by sector for U.S. Surrogates (CONUS domain totals)
+Table 3-16.
+Selected 2015 CAP emissions by sector for U.S. Surrogates (CONUS domain totals)